 Room and board costs start at $6,085/semester and include your room and unlimited meal plan.
 See our tuition and aid section for pricing information.

 What amenities are included with on-campus housing?

 All students living on campus receive an unlimited meal plan in their housing cost.
 Our dining facility is open 24/7 for students.
-Those living on campus also have access to the campus post office, laundry facilities, study space, and lounges for hanging out with friends.
-In addition, those living on campus has easy access to our fitness center, two pools, outdoor recreational fields, as well as regular social activity in and around the residence halls.
+Those living on campus also have access to the campus post office, laundry facilities, study space and lounges.
+In addition, those living on campus have easy access to our fitness center, two pools, outdoor recreational fields, as well as regular social activities in and around the residence halls.